For those that don’t know, Google Search Quality Guidelines is a 150-page document for Google’s search quality evaluators.

 - Public/official information pages: pages that provide any information about Government programs, laws, events, etc.

-- Other pages that touch on important topics covered by YMYL.
+- Other pages that touch on YMYL content

-All aspects of a page are evaluated for Expertise, Authoritativeness, and Trustworthiness (EAT).
+As I briefly mentioned above, all aspects of a page are evaluated for Expertise, Authoritativeness, and Trustworthiness (E-A-T).

-Highly technical topics such as photography or learning musical instruments also require some evidence of formal expertise.
+Reviewers will look for formal expertise, factual knowledge, and whether high-quality information is presented that matches the topic searched.
+Highly technical topics such as photography or learning musical instruments may require some evidence of formal expertise.

 There are, of course, some topics that don’t require formal expertise, and Google recognizes these as well.

-For example, restaurant reviews, home remodeling, parenting, and other personal life experiences can be attributed to anyone with practical experience, so long as their content is detailed, comprehensive, and actionable.
+For example, restaurant reviews, home remodeling, parenting, and other personal life experiences can be attributed to anyone with practical experience, so long as their content is detailed, comprehensive, and entirely factual.

-Raters are instructed to break down and identify the content of each page into either of these parts:
+Raters are instructed to break down and identify the content of each page and assign it a rating:

 - Clear and easy to determine